donald-reducto/rolmOCR-blog/RolmOCR.md

 While RolmOCR is a strong general-purpose option, our own systems support more advanced capabilities — including non-English inputs, layout-aware parsing, and bounding boxes — for teams with more specialized needs.

-If you’re curious about those directions or have feedback on the model, we’d love to hear from you!
+If you have feedback on the model, we’d love to hear from you!
 Feel free to email us at founders@reducto.ai.